5 Things that Determine Your Senior Life Insurance Premiums

 Life after retirement can seem empty to many.
-After a lifetime spent in the workforce, it’s hard to adjust to life free of work-related commitments.
+After a lifetime spent in the workforce, it’s hard to adjust to a life free of work-related commitments.
 In response, many seniors will pursue new hobbies to develop their interests and pass the time.
 Surprisingly, however, the hobbies that you choose can affect your insurance premiums.

-As we’ve discussed before, your country of residence can affect your life insurance premiums.
+As we’ve discussed before, your country of residence can affect your senior life insurance premiums.
 Insurance providers will rank countries depending on how safe they are to live and travel in.
 In general Europe and parts of North America are pretty safe, especially for foreigners.
 As a rule of thumb, if a country is in the international news often, it’s usually going to rank worse on your provider’s list.

 Not a lot of people take their policy into consideration when they’re contemplating insurance quotes, but it’s often the easiest thing to change in order to get a better deal.
 In particular, it can be beneficial to weight the costs and benefits of a term life insurance plan as an alternative to whole life insurance.
 If you don’t expect to need a plan that lasts longer than a 20-year term or 30-year term, term life insurance is a great choice.
 Level term insurance with level premiums often comes with higher coverage amounts, so your term policy should pay for more than just funeral costs and should help your beneficiary with their financial burden after you pass away.
 Monthly payments can be more affordable, too.
 However, term insurance isn’t an option for everyone, so you may or may not be able to purchase this type of policy.

 Along with keeping the information above in mind, you’ll want to shop around before you purchase a term life insurance policy or whole life insurance policy/final expense policy.
 Our licensed insurance agents will talk to you about your needs and help you choose a policy with a cash value and death benefit that is right for you.
 Give us a call or make use of our website so that we can help you find the best life insurance option.